caioarantes/AGLgis/paper.md

 # Implementation

-AGLgis is implemented in Python and leverages QGIS's PyQt framework for the user interface.
-The plugin communicates with Google Earth Engine via the [ee-s1-ard] package, handling authentication, data selection, and processing.
-Users can install the plugin in QGIS and follow the documentation for setup and usage.
+AGLgis is implemented in Python and leverages QGIS's PyQt framework for the user interface [@qgis].
+The plugin communicates with Google Earth Engine [@earthengine] via the [ee-s1-ard] package [@ees1ard], handling authentication, data selection, and processing.
+Users can install the plugin in QGIS and follow the documentation for setup and usage [@aglplugin].

 # Availability